TANUJ0071/Overthewire-Bandit/README.md

 ## LEVEL 4 -> LEVEL 5

-Scan all available files and check type for readable file
+- Scan all available files & check type for readable file

 ```bash
   for i in $(ls); do file ./$i; done | cat ./-file07